-Excise taxes on beverage alcohol products should not be raised; they are regressive and anti-consumer.
-They should not be singled out for tax increases to fund any federal or state programs that are for the benefit of the public at large, or for special interests that have no nexus to the beverage alcohol industry.
-Excise tax increases will only serve to hurt Arizona's vital hospitality and tourism industries and hamper the recovery of our state's economy.
+Excise taxes on beverage alcohol products should not be raised; so-called “luxury taxes” on beer, wine and spirits are regressive and anti-consumer.
+These consumer products should not be singled out for tax increases to fund any federal or state programs that are for the benefit of the public at large, or for special interests that have no nexus to the beverage alcohol industry.
+Excise tax increases will only serve to hurt Arizona's vital hospitality and tourism industries and hamper our state's vibrant economy.
 And, according to a study by the Beer Institute, federal, state and local taxes already represent the largest component of the price of beer in Arizona – over 49 percent!

 Underage drinking is a problem that needs more parental responsibility and control, and our public policies should not place all of the burdens of abstinence on the retail community.